adform/adform-android-sdk/README.md

 ...and lastly bind the Ad view to the interface listener

-	mAdView.setStateListener(this);
+	adView.setStateListener(this);

+### ListView implementation

+For more complicated implementation like ListView, a view should always have a **unique ID** and a flag indicating that it is loaded from listview.
+This should be done like in example below:

+	<com.adform.sdk.view.AdView
+			android:id="@+id/custom_ad_view"
+			android:layout_width="wrap_content"
+			android:layout_height="wrap_content"
+			ad_width="320"
+			ad_height="50"
+            mastertag_id="3987056"
+            listview_item="true"
+			/>

+When implementing an ad into ListView you should **NOT** pass in events such as `onReturn`, `onPause`, `destroy` like in normal view.

 ## Basic interstitial implementation

-In the example below, interstitial ad implementation will be showed.
-To load an interstitial ad, an utility `InterstitialAdLoader` class will be used.
-For implementing an ad loader, first it is needed to be initialized.
+To load an interstitial ad, a `AdViewInterstitial` class should be used.
+Before loading an interstitial ad, first it must be initialized.

-	InterstitialAdLoader adLoader = InterstitialAdLoader.createInstance(getActivity());
+	AdViewInterstitial adLoader = AdViewInterstitial.createInstance(getActivity());

-It also needs Master Tag for loading ads.
+Then you should define master a master tag id.

     adLoader.setMasterTagId(123456);

-Optionally Publisher Id also can be set using the loader.

-	adLoader.setPublisherId(666666);

 This class has two methods that can be used to display an interstitial:

-* loadAd() - used to load an ad, and store its contents into memory for later use.
+* loadAd() - used to load an ad, and store its contents into memory for later quick use.
+This is useful if an ad has lots of resources to load.
-* showAd() - used for showing an ad when its already loaded.
+* showAd() - used for showing an ad.
 If the ad is not loaded, it loads internally and displays it as soon as the ad is loaded.

 You can find an example below how these functions are used with simple button events.